stephenjblair/ifed-project/README.md

 4. Check media query is triggered to resize element on smaller devices.

 * Auto zoom to central point of city of interest.
+1. Check element id `locator` in index.html is passed to `onPlaceChanged` function correctly in maps.js.
+2. Check console for errors.
+3. Trial and error map zoom rates for suitability.
+4. Check size of element is suitable across devices.
+5. Check media query is triggered to resize element on smaller devices.

 * Point of interest select menu.
 * Auto populate markers on map for POI chosen.
 * Auto populate results of POI into a separate list in the results box.

 *General

-1. Page loads quickly across browsers and devices.
+1. Check page loads quickly across browsers and devices.
-2. Colours and styling work well together and fit with the them of the site.
+2. Trial and error colours and styling that work well together and fit with the theme of the site.
 3. All elements checked for resposniveness across the following devices:
-Mobiles
+### Mobiles
 Pixel 2/XL
 iPhone 5/SE/6/7/8
 iPhone 6/7/8+
 iPhone X
 Galaxy S5/S9/S9+
-Tablets
+### Tablets
 iPad/iPad Pro

 ## User Story Testing